Clashes in India’s capital as protesting farmers enter Delhi in fresh challenge to Modi

-Early on Tuesday, some farmers deviated from the protest routes that union leaders had decided with police.
-Instead they drove and marched toward the center of the city, taking over a major intersection and climbing the ramparts of Delhi’s famed Red Fort built in the 17th century.
+Early on Tuesday, some farmers deviated from the protest routes approved by police.
+Instead they drove and marched toward the center of the city, taking over a major intersection and climbing the ramparts of Delhi's famed Red Fort built in the 17th century.

 Police fired tear gas canisters and beat protesters with sticks at several locations after farmers broke through barricades.
-Some farmers drove tractors at high speed toward police personnel in an area that is home to the police headquarters and close to India’s Supreme Court.
-There were reports of injuries and one death, but The Washington Post was unable to confirm the news.
+A major confrontation unfolded near India’s Supreme Court where farmers threw stones and drove tractors at high speed toward police personnel.
+One farmer died in what police said was an accident, reported New Delhi Television.
+Several police officers were also reportedly injured.

 The tenacity of the farmer protests and the chaotic scenes in Delhi represent a growing political problem for the government of Indian Prime Minister Narendra Modi, which won a landslide reelection victory in 2019.